Jim Steinman: 2000s

 A separate and very different show from Tanz der Vampire, Dance of the Vampires opened on Broadway on October 16, 2002.
-After the original director left the show, it was directed by John Rando, who joined very shortly before the opening.
+After the original director left the show, it was directed by John Rando, who joined shortly before the opening.
 The book was written by David Ives and was notable for the large number of jokes, many of which had a silly or vulgar quality to them.
 Whereas Tanz had been a "sung-through" musical with no breaks in the music (like an opera), Dance of the Vampires was a humorous spoken play with songs inserted at some parts.

-The reviews tended to be very negative.
-It closed on January 25, 2003 after 61 preview and 56 regular performances.
-Financially, it was very unsuccessful and lost roughly $17 million.
+The reviews were negative.
+It closed on January 25, 2003, after 61 preview and 56 regular performances.
+Financially, it lost roughly $17 million.
 Steinman did not attend the opening night, in order to show his disgust with the show.
-In his blog, Steinman also described the show as "DOTV, which you guys know I hated & was disgusted by, & was FIRED by my manager, acting as producer!"
+In his blog, Steinman also described the show as "DOTV, which you guys know I hated & was disgusted by, & [I] was FIRED by my manager, acting as producer!"
 The manager he was referring to was David Sonenberg, who was one of the producers of the show and Steinman's longtime manager.

 During the concerts in his Hair of the Dog tour, Meat Loaf told the audience that he and Steinman would be releasing a new album.
 Later, Meat Loaf said that "lawyers worked for over a year putting together a contract for Steinman to do Bat Out of Hell III.
-It was one of the best producer's contracts in the history of the record business."
+It was one of the best producer's contracts in the history of the record business".
 According to Meat Loaf, the composer had suffered some health setbacks, including a heart attack.
 Ultimately, according to the singer, Steinman was not well enough to work on such an intense project.
 However, Steinman's manager refuted this version, saying that Steinman's "health is excellent" and although he had some "meaningful health problems about four years ago... he's been totally healthy the last couple of years... that's not the reason he didn't participate in [Bat III]".